 Now, choose one of your current goals.
-Brainstorm the ways you can apply those qualities from the big to take action toward your goal today.
+Brainstorm the ways you can apply those qualities to take action toward your goal today.

 As for accepting compliments, practice saying this: “I want to thank the Academy for this incredible award.”
 In that instance, I think it’d be OK to blush.

 *This post was originally published on Oct.
 31, 2018.
 It has since been updated.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!